waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `puzzle_solver`

 # Reminders & To-Do

+## General
+- **Tool Glitch Recovery:** If a tool repeatedly fails with a bizarre error despite the code appearing correct (like a `ModuleNotFoundError` for a valid library), force a re-definition of the tool with a new commit message to clear any cached or corrupted state.

+## Olivine City
 - When on OlivineLighthouse3F, delete the 'Unknown Warp' markers at (8,3) and (9,3) as that area is a confirmed dead end.
-- **Task Immediacy:** Deferred tasks are often forgotten.
-Actions like unstunning non-critical NPCs should be done immediately after the interaction is complete to maintain good state hygiene.
-- **External Triggers:** If all internal solutions to a puzzle are exhausted (e.g., the lighthouse entrance), the trigger is likely external.
-Do not get stuck in a loop; expand the search area.
 - Unstun Pokefan F (ID 2) on OlivineLighthouse1F.
-NOTE: Must be done when she is visible on-screen, as the tool failed when she was off-screen.
-- **Tool Glitch Recovery:** If a tool repeatedly fails with a bizarre error despite the code appearing correct (like a `ModuleNotFoundError` for a valid library), force a re-definition of the tool with a new commit message to clear any cached or corrupted state.
-- Unstun Sailor (ID 1) in Olivine City when I return.
+- Unstun Sailor (ID 1) in Olivine City.
-- **Tool Limitations & Game State:** Some tools, like `stun_npc`, are dependent on the live game state and will fail if their target is not currently rendered on-screen.
-I must ensure an object is visible before attempting to use a tool that targets it.
-Deferred tasks like unstunning an NPC must wait until I return to their map and they are visible.

 # Rematch Opportunities
 - Hiker Anthony on Route 33 called for a battle.